python-discord/code-jam-5/only_otters/README.md

 amps = 2/samples.size * np.abs(fourier)
 ```

-To learn more about FFTs go here https://www.nti-audio.com/en/support/know-how/fast-fourier-transform-fft
+To learn more about FFTs go [here](https://www.nti-audio.com/en/support/know-how/fast-fourier-transform-fft).

-The visuals
+### The visuals

 The audio visualiser is displayed using polar coordinate formulae, if you didn’t know, you can plot into a circle very easily using the equations

 ```